 However, a mixture of grapefruit and/or pummelos with citrus fruit of distinctly different species may be packed together in a sales package, provided they are uniform in quality and, for each species concerned, in variety and origin.
 However, in case of those mixtures uniformity in size is not required.

-Remark by Germany: The paragraph on mixtures of species is not part of Codex STAN 219.
-The visible part of the contents of the package must be representative of the entire contents.

 B. Packaging

 The grapefruit and pummelos must be packed in such a way as to protect the produce properly.